-Another key source occurs due to the District sponsored Townsend Community School (TCS).
-The District receives funds from Townsend two ways - shared support services, and a statutory Sponsor Fee of 3% of the TCS received State Aid.
-The District rents space to Townsend, including a land lease to allow for the construction of a Learning Center on the Margaretta High School campus.
-The District provides shared services to cover maintenance of the building, transportation for Townsend students and staff support services.
-It is forecasted that this TCS funding would shrink through the five-year forecast in part due the decline of their ADM numbers, based on the ODE Settlement agreement that restricts TCS enrollment.
-We have increased FY24-28 interest due to the rapid rebound to the economy that was not expected in the spring due to the COVID-19 recession.
+Another key source occurs due to the district sponsored Townsend Community School (TCS).
+The district receives funds from Townsend two ways - shared support services, and a statutory Sponsor Fee of 3% of the TCS received State Aid.
+The district rents space to Townsend, including a land lease to allow for the construction of a Learning Center on the Margaretta High School campus.
+The district provides shared services to cover maintenance of the building, transportation for Townsend students and staff support services.
+It is forecasted that this TCS funding would shrink through the five-year forecast in part due to the decline of their ADM numbers, based on the ODE Settlement agreement that restricts TCS enrollment.
 All other revenues are expected to continue on historic trends.
 All investments are held in accordance with Board Policy 6144.
 At this time, we will continue monitoring this line of the forecast for future projections.